What is keratoconus?

 - The vision in one or both eyes gradually gets worse, usually in late adolescence.

-- The person has double vision when looking with just one eye, even with glasses on.
+- The person may have double vision when looking with just one eye, even with glasses on.

 - Bright lights look like they have halos around them.